-In all the dining halls, R&DE Stanford Dining guarantees the availability of:
+In all dining halls, R&DE Stanford Dining provides halal meat upon request.

 Halal is an Arabic term meaning legal from the perspective of Islam, and applies more broadly to Islamic code of conduct external of dietary restrictions as well, such as moral conduct in behavior- essentially the opposite of sinful within Islam.
 In context of diet, halal mainly means a diet containing no pork, no alcohol, and no pork-based gelatin (sometimes used as a thickening agent in yogurts and candies such as marshmallows).
 It also refers to the humane method by which an animal is slaughtered and prepared for human consumption.